wedlaken/listener-maths-crossword/docs/PROJECT_STATUS.md

 # Listener Maths Crossword - Project Status

-## 🎯 Current State: **🎉 DYNAMIC ANAGRAM GRID IMPLEMENTATION COMPLETE**
+## 🎯 Current State: **🎉 ENHANCED INTERACTIVE SOLVER WITH PRIME FACTORIZATION WORKPAD**

-The project has successfully implemented a **complete two-stage interactive crossword solver** with dynamic anagram grid functionality.
-This represents a major breakthrough, enabling users to solve both the initial puzzle and the anagram challenge within a unified interface.
+The project has successfully implemented a **complete two-stage interactive crossword solver** with dynamic anagram grid functionality and a powerful prime factorization workpad.
+This represents a major breakthrough, enabling users to solve both the initial puzzle and the anagram challenge within a unified interface while providing mathematical experimentation tools.
 The dynamic anagram grid system automatically generates anagram solutions when the initial puzzle is completed, providing a seamless transition between puzzle stages.

 ## ✅ **COMPLETED FEATURES**